Article Contents:

 -

-If necessary, align using wedge-shaped shims (remove after the adhesive sets)
+If necessary, align by inserting wedge-shaped shims (remove after the adhesive sets)

 Work on every other one: first the odd-numbered ones, after 4 hours — the even-numbered ones.
 This prevents disturbing already set connections when working nearby.